RRoggia/java-generics/README.md

 You can use an upper bounded wildcard to relax the restrictions on a variable.
 It matches the type and any of its subtypes.

 ### Unbounded Wildcards
+A method that can be implemented using functionality provided in the `Object` class or a generic class that don't depend on the type parameter.
+In fact, Class<?> is so often used because most of the methods in Class<T> do not depend on T.

+### Type Parameter vs Bounded Type Parameter vs upper bounded wildcards vs unbounded wildcards
+Type parameter can only assume one type argument at time.
+Bounded Type Parameter can assume one type argument and its subtypes.
+Enable usage of specific methods of a type.
+Unbounded wilcards can assume several type argument at time.
+Upper Bounded Wildcards can assume several type argument at time and its subtypes.
+Enable usage of specific methods of a type.

 ### Glosary
 * *type variable* | *type parameter* | *formal type parameter* : An unqualified identifier used as a type in class, interface, method, and constructor bodies.
 A type variable can be any **non-primitive** type you specify: Any class type, any interface type, any array type, or even another type variable.
 Examples: `E` or `T`.